christianhatch/SimpleImageSlider/README.md

 ## License

-SimpleImageSlider is available under the MIT license.
+ImageSlider is available under the MIT license.
 See the LICENSE file for more info.